captionpoint/CaptionPoint-Server/public/will.md

 That’s not Shakespeare, that’s shit wrapped in roses.
 ---
 ## ALICE:
-I mean if they’re going to steal the scripts why don’t they at least steal them correctly?
+I mean if they’re going to steal the scripts, why don’t they at least steal them correctly?
 ---
 ## HENRY:
-Because they send those damn boys, who have neither patience nor understanding, to copy the shows while we perform them.
+Because they send those damn boys, who have neither patience nor understanding,
 ---
+## HENRY:
+to *copy* the shows while we *perform* them.
+---
 ## BURBAGE:
-I’ll kill the boys too.
+I’ll kill the boys, too.
 ---
 ## ALICE:
-That’s it I’m cutting you off.
+That’s it, I’m cutting you off.
 ---
 ## BURBAGE:
-You do and the king’ll hear of it.
+You do, and the king’ll hear of it.
 ---
 ## ALICE:
-It’s not the king I’m worried about, Burbage, it’s your wife.
+It’s not the king I’m worried about, Burbage.
+---
+## ALICE:
+It’s your wife.
+---
+## ALICE:
 Winny will have my hide if I send you back to her like this.
 ---
 ## BURBAGE:
+My Winnifred…Henry’s Liz…your mother…
+---
+## BURBAGE:
-My Winnifred, Henry’s Liz, your mother, they saw us play these parts with our hearts on fire.
+They saw us play these parts with our hearts on fire.
+---
+## BURBAGE:
+They saw the first Hamlet that ever was.
+---
+## BURBAGE:
+They know what’s lost with this pirating.
+---
+## BURBAGE:
-They saw the first Hamlet that ere was, they know what’s lost with this pirating, what cold  wind blows when mice attempt to play lions.
+What cold wind blows when mice attempt to play lions.
+---
+## BURBAGE:
 You do, too.
+---
+## BURBAGE:
 You remember your father onstage, I know you do.
 ---
 ## ALICE:
 Strutting and fretting.
+---
+## ALICE:
 Yes I do.
 ---
 ## JOHN:
 All right, Burbage.
 ---
 ## HENRY:
-A lion indeed…that you were, John.
+A lion indeed…
 ---
+## HENRY:
+That you were, John.
+---
 ## JOHN:
 That was a long time ago.
 ---
 ## ALICE:
-I wish you’d play again, dad.
+I wish you’d play again, Dad.
+---
+## ALICE:
 I really do.
 ---
 ## JOHN:
-Oh stop it, all of you.
+Oh, stop it, all of you.
 ---
 ## BURBAGE:
 We lost one of our best when you quit.
 ---
 ## JOHN:
 I didn’t quit.
+---
+## JOHN:
 We needed a manager more than a Polonius.
+---
+## JOHN:
 Now we play the palace monthly.
+---
+## JOHN:
-That took more than Burbage’s fame, it took fiscal sanity and you’re welcome.
+That took more than Burbage’s fame.
+---
+## JOHN:
+It took fiscal sanity…
+--
+and you’re welcome.
 ---
 ## ALICE:
 We just mean you were good.